ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    singularity shell -e --writable --bind /<local_base_dir>:/<path_to_container_dir_w_same_name> ubuntu20.04-epic-srwapp-1.0

 The command above also binds the local directory to the container so that data can be shared between them.
-On NOAA systems, the local directory is usually the topmost directory (e.g., /lustre, /contrib, /work, or /home).
+On Level 1 systems, ``<local_base_dir>`` is usually the topmost directory (e.g., /lustre, /contrib, /work, or /home).
 Additional directories can be bound by adding another ``--bind /<local_base_dir>:/<container_dir>`` argument before the name of the container.

 .. attention::
    * When binding two directories, they must have the same name.
 It may be necessary to ``cd`` into the container and create an appropriately named directory in the container using the ``mkdir`` command if one is not already there.